-First-time college students must participate in Orientation activities which will assist them in making the transition from high school to college by discussing the skills and attitudes necessary for success in college.
+First-time GLCC students must participate in orientation activities which will assist them in making the transition from high school to college by discussing the skills and attitudes necessary for success in college.
 It will also introduce students to the mission, academic programs, and student life of GLCC.
 Students will also participate in other orientation activities such as social events that will begin the process of building relationships with faculty, staff, and other students.
 They are encouraged to attend the sessions that provide specific information about GLCC.
-Transfer students who have not taken such a course but have completed at least 30 hours of transferable credits and have at least a 2.5 GPA may have this requirement waived.